Medical Editor: John P. Cunha, DO, FACOEP

-Fastin (phentermine hydrochloride) is indicated in the management of exogenous obesity over the short term (a few weeks) as an adjunct to a regimen of weight reduction based on caloric restriction.
-A generic formulation is available.
-Fastin may cause tachycardia, elevation of blood pressure, overstimulation, restlessness, dizziness, insomnia, euphoria, and dryness of the mouth.
-Other side effects may occur.
-Consult your physician if you experience any possible side effects.
+Fastin (phentermine hydrochloride) is a type of appetite suppressant called a sympathomimetic amine used in the management of exogenous obesity over the short term (a few weeks) as an adjunct to a regimen of weight reduction based on caloric restriction.
+The brand name drug Fastin is no longer available in the U.S. A generic version is available.
+Side effects of Fastin include:

 Our Fastin Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.